 impFactory appliances include an LED emitter on a cord.
 This should be plugged into the port on the rear panel of the impFactory marked IR (an off-the shelf IR emitter, such as are often used for remote control range extenders, may also be used here).

 Most users will configure their impFactory appliances to perform a factory BlinkUp when the green front-panel button or optional footswitch are pressed.
 As DUTs arrive at the factory BlinkUp station on your assembly line, align the impFactory’s BlinkUp emitter with the DUT’s BlinkUp sensor, power on the DUT, and trigger factory BlinkUp.

 If you would like your impFactory to cease operating as a factory unit and resume a role as a development device (this is frequently done for easier factory firmware development), it’s easy to make this change in impCentral.
-Just re-assign the impFactory to a Test Factory Device Group as outlined above.
+Just re-assign the impFactory to a Test Fixture Device Group as outlined above.

 You can find full sample factory firmware in the Dev Center’s Example Code section.

 To purchase impFactory appliances, please visit the Electric Imp Store.

 For information on building your own factory BlinkUp fixture based on Electric Imp’s impFactory, please visit the reference design page.